bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ### Dump the prototype of function and struct
 *   Script base on [abi-dumper](https://github.com/lvc/abi-dumper.git)
-*   Generate the function and struct fuzz from json.
+*   Generate the fuzzer from json.

+???
+Including struct fuzzer and jprobe hook.

 ### The fuzzer of struct in userspace
 ```cpp